nstack/stackhut/docs/getting_started/tutorial_create.rst

 .. code-block:: bash

-    $ stackhut login
+    [mands@laptop ~]$ stackhut login
     >> Username: mands
     >> Password: *****
     >> User mands logged in successfully

 and enter your username and password as created earlier.
 This will securely connect to StackHut and validate your login.

-.. note:: The 'stackhut login' command may fail and ask that you run 'docker login' first using your Docker Hub credentials.
+.. note:: The ``stackhut login`` command may fail and ask that you run ``docker login`` first using your Docker Hub credentials.
 This is so that StackHut will use the correct Docker Hub account to store images.

 To logout just run ``stackhut logout``.